Free Online Collage Maker for Pictures

 Step 2: Upload all of the pictures

 Kapwing supports collages with videos and GIFs also.
-Upload video clips, type animated text, overlay a quote, or import moving stickers from GIPHY to bring your picture collage to life.
+Upload video clips, type animated text, overlay a quote, or import moving stickers with the GIPHY plugin to bring your picture collage to life.

 As you upload, you may need more canvas space.
 Add more area around your pictures with the "Add padding" buttons.
 Or, if you want to remove the extra padding, click the "Remove Padding" button to bring the area tight around your layers.